Visiting Iceland: My Top Tips for an Awesome Trip

 Souvenirs in Reykjavik

-Souvenir stores abound in Rekyjavik, some beter than others.
-You’ll find a LOT of schlock–from stuffed puffins to tacky mugs, keychains, and tea towels.
+Souvenir stores abound in Rekyjavik, some better than others.
+You’ll find a LOT of schlock–from stuffed puffins to tacky mugs, key chains, and tea towels.
 You’ll also find some lovely souvenir stores that stock more authentic souvenirs including Icelandic salts (recommended), sweaters, cold weather gear (pick up a pair of gloves made with Icelandic wool), handcrafted jewelry, and gorgeous coffee table books about Iceland.

 Here’s a particularly large puffin spotted in a souvenir store on Laugavegur.
 You might need to buy a separate plane seat to take him home.